Renaissance and nineteenth century sword fighting based on period fencing manuals

 Also, we firmly believe that everyone learns best when they are having fun.

-We practice rapier, rapier and dagger, and sidesword as described in 16th and 17th century French fencing texts.
+We practise rapier, rapier and dagger, and gymnasium sabre as described in 16th/17th century and 19th century French fencing texts.
 We train period sword fighting skills with replica weapons in modern protective equipment.

 LongEdge Fencing is a member of the growing and world-wide Historical European Martial Arts (HEMA) community.

-We train Monday nights 7:30-9:00pm at the St David's Memorial Hall, Chelmer.
+We train Monday nights 7:30-9:30pm at the Graceville Uniting Church Hall, Graceville.
 There will be solo and group drills, skill development games and, once authorised, light sparring.

 Competition practice may be available before inter-club events depending on numbers and interest.